 - Receive proof of service.
 Hopefully.
 After a few weeks, a few months, or (depending on where it went) a couple of years. <– That’s not a typo.

 To be sure, in the vast majority of cases, that progression happens without a hiccup.
-The world’s governments have been doing this thing since before I was born, and they really do have it down to a system– albeit an incredibly slow one in places.
+The world’s governments have been doing this thing since before I was born (I’m a ’71 model), and they really do have it down to a system– albeit an incredibly slow one in places.

-What happened to me four times in a day last month is routine– truly not out of the ordinary.
-And my clients are justifiably perplexed when I can’t tell them their defendant has been served, while their opponent clearly seems to know all about it.
+The query posed to me four times in a day last month is routine– truly not out of the ordinary.
+My clients are justifiably perplexed when I can’t tell them their defendant has been served, while their opponent clearly seems to know all about it.

 It is perfectly normal for your opposing counsel to call you before I even know that service has been effected.
 When I say that you may know before I do, that’s because it happens all the time, and is no reason for alarm.